pEBR: A Probabilistic Approach to Embedding Based Retrieval

 \subsubsection{Comparative Backbone}

 Our method is compatible with most two-tower retrieval models since it primarily modifies the loss function rather than the model architecture.
 Thus, we choose a classic two-tower DSSM~\citep{huang2013learning,qiu2022pre} as the backbone model.
-Then, we focus on cutting off items retrieved by the DSSM model with three methods: \begin{itemize} \item \textbf{DSSM-topk} refers to the method that cuts off retrieved items using a fixed threshold of numbers. \item \textbf{DSSM-score} cuts off retrieved items with a fixed threshold of relevance score.
-Items with relevance scores below the threshold are discarded. \item \textbf{{\per}} cuts off retrieved items with a threshold derived by a probabilistic model, specifically the CDF value of the learned item distribution.
+Then, we focus on cutting off items retrieved by the DSSM model with three methods: \begin{itemize} \item \textbf{DSSM-topk} refers to the method that cuts off items using a fixed threshold of number. \item \textbf{DSSM-score} refers to the method that cuts off items with a fixed threshold of relevance score.
+Items with relevance scores below the threshold are discarded. \item \textbf{{\per}} refers to our proposed probabilistic method which cuts off items with a threshold derived by a probabilistic model, specifically the CDF value of the learned item distribution.
 We are using a default CDF value $0.5$ if not further specified.
 In this experiment, we focus on using BetaNCE with $\beta=1$ as shown in Equation (\ref{eq:betance_beta}) to demonstrate the effectiveness of the methods.
 But our method is general enough to accommodate other distributions, such as ExpNCE. \end{itemize}

-As our method is model-agnostic and can be applied to any two-tower architecture, we also conducted experiments with a BGE~\cite{xiao2024c} (transformer-based) backbone to verify this compatibility.
+As our method is model-agnostic and can be applied to any two-tower architecture, we also conduct experiments with a BGE~\cite{xiao2024c} (transformer-based) backbone to verify this compatibility.
 Details of these additional experiments are presented in Appendix~\ref{backbone_exp}.

-\subsubsection{Experimental metrics}
+\subsubsection{Experimental Metrics}

 We use two widely reported metrics, Recall@$k$ and Precision@$k$, to evaluate the quality and effectiveness of retrieval models~\citep{zhang2021joint,zhu2018learning,lmmyuan2023multi}.
 There are some nuances that need a little more explanation.
 In DSSM-topk, a fixed number $k$ of items is retrieved for each query to calculate R@$k$ and P@$k$.
-While in DSSM-score and {\per}, a threshold of relevance score or a CDF value is used to cut off retrieved items, which results in a different number of items for each query.
-Thus for fair comparison, we tune the threshold slightly to make an average number $k$ of items to be retrieved for all queries to calculate the metrics.
+While in DSSM-score and {\per}, a threshold of relevance score or CDF value is used to cut off retrieved items, which results in a variable number of items for each query.
+To ensure a fair comparison, we slightly adjust the threshold so that the average number of retrieved items across all queries equals $k$ when computing the evaluation metrics.